tspascoal/fail-workflow-on-alerts-action/README.md

     max_errors: 10 # optional.
 Skip or -1 to ignore alerts
     max_warnings: 100 # optional.
 Skip or -1 to ignore alerts
     max_notes: 1000 # optional.
 Skip or -1 to ignore alerts
+    max_unknowns: 5 # optional.
+Skip or -1 to ignore alerts
+    max_none: 3 # optional.
+Skip or -1 to ignore alerts

 - run: |
     echo number errors ${{ steps.alerts.outputs.error }}